vikas9dev/devops/doc/15_02_Jenkins_Pipeline.md

 Let’s walk through how you can create one:

 * Head over to **Quality Gates**, click **Create**, and name it something like `vprofile-G`.
-* Unlock editing ✏️ and **add a condition** like:
+* Unlock editing ✏️ and **add a condition** like (Use `On Overall Code`):
   *“If overall bugs > 10, mark the analysis as failed.”*
   (Since you already have 30 bugs, this threshold ensures your code will fail if issues persist 🐞).

 Now, link this new gate to your project:

 * Go to the project, click the dropdown for **Quality Gate**, and select your custom gate instead of the default one 🔄.
+It will say:- "Changes will be applied after the next analysis."

 But here’s the catch: your Jenkins pipeline might just **upload the analysis results** without actually checking the Quality Gate status 😬.
 To enable real-time gate validation, we need to **integrate SonarQube with Jenkins using a webhook** 🔁.